FruitySyrup/FruitySyrup/README.md

 :sparkles: Current pinned repositories are challenges I've completed from FrontEnd Mentor.com that I'm proud to show off.
 Take these projects as the beginning of my profolio.

+:muscle: Currently working on a more solid understanding of Javascript and the command line before I got back into building a stronger portfolio.

 :rocket: I got my start taking SuperHi courses.
 Below are the courses I've compelted and each link gives you a taste of the projects built for the course.
 -[Foundation HTML, CSS & Javascript](https://www.superhi.com/courses/html-css-javascript-foundation)